 Communication on the projects results will be expanded, taking into consideration the best possible way to exploit the innovative solutions developed under S2R and the future solutions coming from EU-Rail.
-Regular meetings will take place with Project Coordinators/Project Managers/Work package leaders on communication to support projects in leading a coherent communication and dissemination campaign at JU corporate level ensuring the project level contribution and optimal dissemination of EU-Rail funded R&I. A cross check of main events at European level and beyond will be undertaken to best advise projects on opportunities for communication will be sought, with respective roles and responsibilities, objectives, timeframe and Key Performance Indicators.
+Regular meetings will take place with Project Coordinators/Project Managers/Work package leaders on communication to support projects in leading a coherent communication and dissemination campaign at JU corporate level ensuring the project level contribution and optimal dissemination of EU-Rail funded R&I. A cross check of main events at European level and beyond will be undertaken to best advise projects on opportunities for communication and dissemination at relevant events.
+Synergies with the current Programme activities on dissemination will be sought, with respective roles and responsibilities, objectives, timeframe and Key Performance Indicators.
 EU-Rail will monitor the compliance of the Projects with the communication guidelines that were provided at the beginning of the project cycle.